AlephNull0/glass-movie-player/README.md

 ```

 You can upload videos anywhere in the /sdcard directory, but I like using the default Movies subdirectory.

+Note: If you uploaded videos to Glass with adb and GlassMoviePlayer can't find them, restart Glass.

 Watching Videos